You may have seen the words, “Reserved Rebel” in the title of this website, and wondered—what’s that?

 I’ve been on a path toward accepting ALL of the characteristics and idiosyncrasies that define me.

-These aspects of my personality form the perspective I bring to my experiences—molding the context of what I share with others through my writing, consulting, lectures and conversations.
+These aspects of my personality from the perspective I bring to my experiences— molding the context of what I share with others through my writing, consulting, lectures and conversations.

 Reserved Rebel speaks to the introverted, knowledge-seeking, experience-chasing, insight and wisdom-sharing aspect of who I am, and combines several of my interests in the following ways: